d347h-eth/terraforms/README.md

 ## Motivation

 Started this repo the day I discovered this project.
+I think this is a masterpiece that deserves to be studied by other developers.
 I want to put the pieces back together so I can understand it better, and take inspiration from it in my own work.